South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 • College Props: ✅ Allowed.
 Unlike some states, South Carolina does not restrict fantasy contests involving college athletes, meaning Clemson Tigers or South Carolina Gamecocks players can appear in DFS lineups.

-• Minimum Age: Most DFS operators require players to be at least 18 years old, though some platforms set the minimum at 21.
+• Minimum Age: Most DFS operators require players to be at least 18, though some platforms set the minimum at 21.
 Always verify the age requirement with the specific platform before registering.

 Responsible Play: Licensed DFS operators offer deposit limits, self-exclusion options, and links to problem gambling resources, protections that offshore betting sites do not provide.